Peja (rapper): Personal life

 Inspired by the 1988 Seoul Olympics, Ryszard took up judo training and trained as part of the Olimpia Poznań club in the years 1988–1995.
 Ryszard became a Polish Youth Judo Champion two times, in 1991 and 1992.
 In 2005, he received a silver badge from the Polish Judo Association for his contribution to the sport in the country.

-He is an ardent supporter of Lech Poznań since he was 15 years old, and was active in the hooligan scene in the 90s.
+Since he was 15 years of age, Andrzejewski has been an ardent supporter of Lech Poznań, becoming active in the hooligan scene in the 90s.